golobby/config/README.md

 So if the value was defined is OS variables, the Config would return it.
 If it wasn't in OS variables, the Config would return the value stored in the environment file.
-If it also wasn't in the environment file, it'd eventually return the value stored in the config file.
+If it also wasn't in the environment file, it'd eventually return the value stored in the config file as default value.

 ## Contributors